-The groundbreaking transformation of a dilapidated and inefficient 1960s building provides a contextual and highly sustainable facility for Hampshire County Council’s continued occupation.
+The ground breaking transformation of a dilapidated and inefficient 1960s building provides a facility for Hampshire County Council’s continued occupation.
 The existing buildings accounted for 20% of the Council’s office portfolio, but suffered from a poor internal environment and an aggressive external presence which jarred with the sensitive historic context.

 A welcoming new entrance, 200-seat auditorium, meeting rooms, café, restaurant and reception are laid out along a new internal street and relate to two new landscaped courtyards.